dykyivladk1/PR/README.md

-Practical Work in AI — Sound Event Detection with BEATs and Data Augmentation
+# Practical Work in AI — Sound Event Detection with CRNN and Data Augmentation

 ---